ConnectedSystems/Streamfall.jl/docs/src/examples/ensembles/weighted_ensembles.md

     yscale=:log10
 )

-plot(bc_ensemble_qp, bias_corrected_xs; layout=(2,1), size=(800, 800))
+ens_qp = plot(bc_ensemble_qp, bias_corrected_xs; layout=(2,1), size=(800, 800))
 ```

-While the median error has increased, its variance has reduced significantly.
-At the same
+It can be seen here that low flows are better represented, with a commensurate decrease
-time, performance at the 75 and 95% CI remain steady relative to the original weighted
+in median error (and its variance).
+At the same time, performance at the 75 and 95% CI
-ensemble results.
+remain steady relative to the original weighted ensemble results.

 ![](../../assets/ensemble_bias_corrected.png)